movementlabsxyz/movement/README.md

 ## Organization
 - [`scripts`](./scripts): Scripts for running Movement Labs software.
 See the [scripts README](./scripts/README.md) for more information about the organization of scripts.
 - [`process-compose`](./process-compose): Process compose files for running Movement Labs software.
 These files are part of the standard flow for running and testing components in the Movement Network.
 See the [scripts README](./scripts/README.md) for more information about the organization of scripts.
+- [`docker`](./docker): Dockerfiles for building Movement Labs software and Docker compose files for orchestrating services.
+See the [docker README](./docker/README.md) for more information about the organization of Dockerfiles.
 - [`protocol-units`](./protocol-units): Protocol units for the Movement Network.
 These are the core building blocks of the Movement Network.
 See the [protocol-units README](./protocol-units/README.md) for more information about the organization of protocol units.
+- [`networks`](./networks): Network runner entry points for the Movement Network.
+These are the entry points for running the Movement Network.
+See the [networks README](./networks/README.md) for more information about the organization of network runners.
 - [`util`](./util): Utility crates for the Movement SDK.
 These crates provide useful functions, macros, and types for use in Movement SDK projects.
 See the [util README](./util/README.md) for more information about the organization of utility crates.
 - [`proto`](./proto): Protocol buffer definitions for the Movement Network.
 These definitions are used to generate code for interacting with the Movement Network.
 See the [proto README](./proto/README.md) for more information about the organization of protocol buffer definitions.